Aiming to change the way people take medicine, Lyndra Therapeutics raises $55 million

 A little over two years after Lyndra Therapeutics Inc. first unveiled its technology for time-delayed drug delivery through a simple pill, the company has raised $55 million to continue developing the technology for public consumption.

-By creating a new kind of ultra long-acting drug delivery mechanism in pills, the company claims it can remove the need for patients to follow strict guidelines for taking their medication.
+By creating a new kind of ultra long-acting drug-delivery mechanism in pills, the company claims it can remove the need for patients to follow strict guidelines for taking their medication.

-Following doctors’ prescriptions for medication is a problem in emerging markets and among elderly patients and the new technology has implications for treating pretty much everything.
+Following doctors’ prescriptions for medication is a problem in emerging markets and among elderly patients, and the new technology has implications for treating pretty much everything.

 Developed in the Massachusetts Institute of Technology laboratory of Dr. Robert Langer, Lyndra was co-founded by Langer and Amy Schulman, a former lawyer for the pharmaceutical industry and a partner recruited to run the LS Polaris Innovation fund established by Polaris Partners in 2014 to invest in healthcare companies.